Aadil Manzoor Peer

 Aadil Manzoor Peer (born 2 March 1997), popularly known as Syed Aadi, is an Indian international ice stock sport athlete.
 Known for his right-hand playing style, Aadi has represented India in various international competitions.

 In 2018, he competed in Austria, where he achieved a 10th-place ranking while representing India.

 In the second edition of the Khelo India National Winter Games, he won three gold medals representing Jammu and Kashmir in ice stock events.

 Aadil Manzoor Peer secured 4 Gold Medals for Jammu and Kashmir in different 4 events, 1 in Long Distance and 3 with Team in Team Game, Team Target and Team Distance events respectively, in Summer National Ice stock sport Championship.

 Aadil Manzoor has been captain of the Jammu and Kashmir ice stock sport state team since 2018, and has been appointed as the Captain of Indian National ice stock Team.

 Peer has won multiple medals at the Khelo India Winter Games, including five golds, two silvers, and one bronze across different editions.
-In 2025, he captained the Indian team at the World Ice Stock Sport Championship in Austria, where his decisive final shot secured the bronze medal, one of India's best performances in the sport at the global level.
+In 2025, Peer captained the Indian team at the 15th World Ice Stock Sport Championship in Austria, where India secured a historic bronze medal.
+His decisive final throw contributed to one of India’s strongest performances in international ice stock competition.